lynseyahaynes/mbserver/README.md

 go run mbserver.go <IP>:<PORT>

-You will need to set your GOPATH environment variable to your workspace, and you will need to run:
+You will need to set your GOPATH environment variable to your workspace.

-go get github.com/dustin/gomemcached

-in order to get the external library I used (and make sure that it is reachable by your GOPATH).

 Performance
 ----------------